Oaxoa/fp-filters/README.md

 ## Contributions

-Looking forward for some help, **especially with the TypeScript annotations which is currently in draft**.
+Looking forward for some help, **especially with the TypeScript annotations which is currently just a draft**.

 [MIT](https://opensource.org/licenses/MIT)